tonyfischetti/vix/README.md

 Install Vim.
-My favorite way is to build console vim from source (instructions in 'doc' folder) and to use [MacVim](https://code.google.com/p/macvim/) as a GUI solution
+My favorite way is to build console vim from source (instructions in 'doc' folder) and to use [MacVim](https://code.google.com/p/macvim/) as a GUI solution I also have instructions (in doc/) on how to compile MacVim from source that should work with Mavericks (which I haven't tested yet)

 Use [hombrew](http://brew.sh/) to install exuberant ctags (needed for tagbar)